ScottishCovidResponse/modelling-software-checklist/software-checklist.md

 this checklist covers only the software implementation and assumes that other documents cover questions about model validation, quality of science, data provenance and quality and policy readiness.

+In order to use this checklist for the SCRC FAIR data pipeline components, three questions that apply only to software producing scientific results have been marked "models only" and for other software an N/A response can be given.

 ## Software Details

 ### Model / software name